zenoss/zendev/README.md

 1. Go to a directory for checkout.
     * `cd ~/src`
-1. Initialiaze an environment, the metis name is arbitrary.
+1. Initialize an environment, the metis name is arbitrary.
 This may take some time.
     * `zendev init metis`
 1. Use the previously created environment.
     * `zendev use metis`
-1. Build a develepment based zenoss dockerimage.
+1. Build a development based zenoss docker image.
     * `zendev devimg`
 1. Build Control-Center.
     * `cdz serviced; make clean build`